toolex/w3d1-homework/day_2/homework_crud_quiz.md

 In our Property Tracker application:

 Q1.
 Where are we instantiating instances of the `Property` class?
+In the property.rb file we create the class, using it in the console.rb file much like a runner file.

 Q2.
 Where are we defining the SQL that enables us to save the ruby `Property` object into the database?
+In the save method

+sql = "INSERT INTO properties
+    (
+      address,
+      value,
+      bedrooms,
+      build
+    )
+    VALUES
+    (
+      $1,$2,$3,$4
+    )
+    RETURNING id"

+    and then

+    db.prepare("save", sql)

 Q3.
 In `console.rb`, which lines modify the database?
+Any time property# is followed by a method that edits the database save, delete or update.

 Q4.
 Why do we not define the id of a `Property` object at the point we instantiate it (‘new it up’)?